BenFradet/benfradet.github.io/_posts/2015-12-16-Exploring-spark.ml-with-the-Titanic-Kaggle-competition.md

   - with the average age for the `Age` column
   - with the average fare for the `Fare` column
-  - with "S" for the `Embarked` column which represents Southampton
+  - with "S" for the `Embarked` column which represents the city of Southampton

 In order to do this, I calculated the average of the `Age` column like so: